unwoven-words/Woven-State/README.md

 put here, but these are just mine.

-So back at the end of school in 2006 I started to write-up things for myself - didn't had a personal laptop back then, just a shared computer between me and my brother, so I just used to write things on empty paper of old school notebooks and staple them together.
+So back at the end of school in 2006 I started to write-up things for myself - didn't had a personal laptop back then, just a shared computer between my brother and me, so I just used to write things on empty paper of old school notebooks and staple them together.

 Now I have started maintaining a personal project online, and I just make sure I'm emptying my